List of informally named dinosaurs: Oshanosaurus

 "Oshanosaurus" (meaning "Oshan lizard") is the informal name given to an as yet undescribed genus of sauropod dinosaur from the Early Jurassic period of Yunnan, China.
 Its fossils were found in the Lower Lufeng Series.
 The intended "type species", "Oshanosaurus youngi", was coined by Zhao in 1985.
 It has sometimes been associated with heterodontosaurids, which appears to be due to the juxtaposition of a species of Dianchungosaurus (formerly thought to be a heterodontosaurid) in the text of Zhao (1985).

 In 1971 Zhao Xijin discovered a dinosaur fossil at Dianchung in Eshan county, giving it the informal name "Oshanosaurus youngi".
 In their 2019 popular book Dinosaur Facts and Figures: The Theropods, Molina-Perez and Larramendi suggested that it belonged to the theropod Eshanosaurus, but without elaboration.

 Osteoporosia

-"Osteoporosia" is an informally named theropod, either belonging to Carcharodontosauridae or Megaraptora, from the Kem Kem Formation of Morocco, however, it lacks the requirements to become a valid taxon, thus leaving it as a naked name.
-The intended type species is "O. gigantea", first described by Singer (2015) and the holotype is JP Cr340, a tooth, with an indeterminate posterior or dorsal neural arch also known.
+"Osteoporosia gigantea" is an informally named theropod, either belonging to Carcharodontosauridae or Megaraptora, from the Kem Kem Group of Morocco.
+It lacks the requirements to become a valid taxon, thus leaving it as a naked name.
+It was informally described by Singer (2015) based on a tooth and a fragment of neural arch probably belonging to a posterior dorsal vertebra (JP Cr340).
+The material is from a private collection.

+In 2019 Molina-Pérez & Larramendi suggested that "Osteoporosia" could be a possible synonym of Sauroniops pachytholus.
+They also estimated it in 7.9 m long and 1.55 tons, with a hip height of 2.25 m.